digitalbreed/libreva/README.md

 - To ensure you have a CUDA-capable graphics card, type `nvidia-smi` in a terminal and check for the `CUDA Version` output.
 - If the `libreva-tts` service stops with the message `container libreva-libreva-tts-1 is unhealthy` at first start, Docker may have deemed your container unhealthy while it's actually still downloading dependencies or model files.
 Increase the healthcheck `start_period` parameter in [docker-compose.yml](docker-compose.yml).
+- The default maximum voice sample file size is 5 MB.
+If you get a "File too large" error when trying to upload a voice sample, either try a smaller sample or change the `MAX_VOICE_FILE_SIZE` environment variable.

 ## 🤝 Contributing